This accessibility statement applies to museumsandgalleries.leeds.gov.uk.

 Preparation of this accessibility statement

 This statement was prepared on 16 May 2020.
 It was last reviewed on 4 January 2021.

 This website was last tested on 16 April 2020.
 The test was carried out by Alexander Marketing.

-We tested a selection of pages, ensuring those tested reflected the variety of different page layouts used on our website:
+A selection of pages were tested, ensuring those tested reflected the variety of different page layouts used on our website:

 - the home pages of our nine venue sub-sites

 - the visit pages of our nine venue sub-sites